 Although not the most important for job seekers, 26% of surveyed employees cited work perks such as gym memberships and flexible work schedules as important when considering a job offer.
 As it turns out, only 15% of employers offer perks for mental and physical health in their benefits package.

 How can you bridge the gap?
 There are plenty of ways to infuse health and wellness initiatives into your company, no matter the size.
 In fact, there are dozens of those wellness ideas that won’t break the bank!

 When it comes to paid time off (PTO), prospective employees highly value the ability to take time off, whether it’s for leisure or health.
 In total, 88% of our survey participants said vacation and paid time off are important when searching for a job.

 Despite that, only 36% of surveyed employers offer paid time off in their benefits package.
 The strain is understandable — many small employers struggle to offer employees PTO due to limited resources to cover employees while they’re gone.

 However, finding time for paid leave ultimately pays off, both in increased employee productivity and improve morale.

 When it comes to PTO, women especially value the option of taking time off.
 Of the respondents surveyed, 50% of women said PTO is important, while 26% of men said the same.

 The need for women to use PTO may be strongly correlated with parenting.
 According to the Pew Research Center, 58% of working millennial mothers reported being a working mother has made it harder to get ahead at work.

 However, parenthood shouldn’t keep great places to work from recruiting the best talent for their team.
 Even putting paid parental leave aside, there are plenty of ways your company can create a family-friendly workplace — flexible work hours, anyone?

 Over the past few years, paid parental leave has grown more commonplace, originating from both independent business policies and state laws.
-For example, businesses like Netflix offer an unlimited parental leave policy, and states like New York will soon mandate 12 weeks paid family leave for most businesses.
+For example, businesses like Netflix offer an unlimited parental leave policy, and some states, like New York, mandate paid family leave for most businesses.